nihongodera/php-mecab-documentation/README.md

 After completing this step, you should have a mecab.so.
 Go to /usr/lib/php5/ and find the package with a name that looks is similar to this: 20131226.
 Have a look in that file and mecab.so should be in there.

 We now just need to enable the mod.
+For php5:
 Move to /etc/php5/mods-available/
 ```
 cd /etc/php5/mods-available/
 ```